RaiderKnight/LPMods/README.md

 <p>This is the mod repository for: https://github.com/RaiderKnight/RKModManager</p>
 <br>
 <p>Only the best mods for LifePlay and those that are compatible with the Remake are added to this repo.</p>
+<p>A directory containing only unique, functional, well-built and maintained mods by these creators.<br>
+You won't have to choose between hundreds of overwritten or duplicated mods, lpscenes and other content.
+Only unique mods and addons!</p>
 <br>
 <hr>
 <br>